Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 VRAM: How Much Do You Need in 2026?

-At 4K with texture mods and ray tracing, 16GB is the floor for comfortable gaming.
-The RTX 5090’s 32GB matters most for content creators, AI workloads, and anyone targeting 8K or modded open-world titles.
-Standard 4K gaming at ultra settings fits within 16GB on every card in this list.
+At 4K with texture mods and ray tracing enabled, 16GB is the practical floor.
+The RTX 5090’s 32GB matters most for content creators, AI inference workloads, and anyone targeting 8K or running heavily modded open-world titles.
+Standard 4K gaming at ultra settings fits comfortably within 16GB on every card in this roundup.

 PSU Requirements